 This study examines the effect of intercity transportation and communications infrastructure on urban concentration on a sample of 84 countries between the years 1960 and 2010.
 By comparing the effects of interregional transportation and communications infrastructure on primacy and urbanization, I find that (1) such investments promote population dispersion amongst connected areas and (2) population concentration from unconnected locations into connected ones.
 Therefore, intercity transportation and communications infrastructure is only effective at reducing excessive concentration when the dispersion effect exceeds the concentration effect.

 Ballarin Cabrera, Alvaro, "The Paradoxical Effect of Intercity Transportation and Communications Infrastructure on Urban Concentration: The Dispersion-Concentration Model" (2011).
-Honors Projects.
+Economics Honors Projects.
 Paper 40.

 © Copyright is owned by author of this document